 Odor removal through the use of ozone

 We figured it was the cat box and that the cats may have gone to the bathroom on the carpets at one point or another.
-The buyers figured that with the cat boxes gone and the carpets cleaned the home would be odor free.
+The buyers thought that with the cat boxes gone and the carpets cleaned the home would be odor free.

-Unfortunately, this carpet cleaning did not do the trick and the cat odor remained.
+Unfortunately, this carpet cleaning did not do the trick, and the cat odor remained.
 The buyers gave me a call and asked me if I had any words of wisdom.

 My 1st thought was getting an ozone machine.
-In my experience an ozone system is one of the best methods to remove pet odors.
-An ozone generator will not only remove pet odors but other troublesome odors caused by mold and mildew, fire, water damage and others.
+In my experience, an ozone system is one of the best methods to remove pet odors.
+An ozone generator will not only remove pet odors but other troublesome odors caused by mold and mildew, fire, water damage, and others.
 Ozone is considered "natures deodorant" and can get rid of many types of nasty smells.

-It is possible that some very minor odor problems can be taken care of by a home owner who purchases their own portable ozone generator and moves it room to room to room.
+It is possible that some very minor odor problems can be taken care of by a homeowner who purchases their own portable ozone generator and moves it room to room to room.
 In most cases, however, a professional would need to take care of the odor issue.

-When the odor problem is severe a professional will do what is known as a "shock treatment".
+When the odor problem is severe, a professional will do what is known as a "shock treatment."
 A shock treatment will introduce a highly concentrated burst of ozone into a larger area.
 When a shock treatment is done people, pets, and even plants can not remain as the ozone in such high quantities can be a health hazard.

 It should be noted that there is some controversy over the effectiveness of ozone as an odor remover.
 The Environmental Protection Agency (EPA) actually goes out of there way to dispel some of the beliefs that ozone removes odors.
 The information provided below is taken from the EPA'S website regarding ozone.

 "There is evidence to show that at concentrations that do not exceed public health standards, ozone is not effective at removing many odor-causing chemicals."